-ESL does not apply to this site because it is in Rancho Vistoso.
+ESL does not apply to this parcel because over 25% of Rancho Vistoso has been developed with infrastructure or finished building pads.

 2. Additional ESL Characteristics

 There are no regulated rock outcrops, distinctive native plant stands, or distinctive individual native plants on the subject property.